Call Email

 HOW TO PERFORM THE "TUNA CAN TEST"

 We receive a great deal of calls from customers who believe they have chinch bugs, when in reality it is an area receiving inadequate irrigation.
-A lot of our clients rely on irrigation maintenance companies to insure their system is working properly, but it is imperative that you go behind them to make sure each head is reaching the proper areas and that the irrigation timer is set correctly -- please take the time to check it yourself.
-It is near to impossible to verify by sight alone that the water from each head is providing the correct amount to each zone in its entirety.
+A lot of our clients rely on irrigation maintenance companies to insure their system is working properly, but it is imperative that you go behind them to make sure each head is not only reaching the proper areas, that the irrigation timer is set correctly but most importantly, the water output is correct.
+It is impossible to verify by sight alone that the water from each head is providing the correct amount to each zone in its entirety; please take the time to check it yourself.

 Place several straight-sided cans (e.g., tuna fish or cat food) throughout your lawn, paying particular attention to areas that often seem to have issues.
 Run your system as you normally would—once finished, each container should have 3/4” of water inside.
 If not, make note of what zones you need to adjust.